Skip Navigation

 Catching Up with Katherine Himes MBA’01

-Distinguished researcher Katherine Himes MBA’01 goes the distance.
+Science policy leader Katherine Himes MBA’01 goes the distance.

 Katherine Himes MBA’01 is the director of the McClure Center for Public Policy Research at the University of Idaho, and she founded the Idaho Science and Technology Policy Fellowship, which brings experts into state government to serve in executive and legislative offices.
 She also holds a bachelor of science degree and doctorate in neuroscience from the University of Minnesota.
-Himes was recently named a 2025 fellow of the American Association for the Advancement of Science.
+Himes was recently named a 2025 fellow of the American Association for the Advancement of Science (AAAS).

-Today, Himes says UW–Madison initiatives such as Bucky’s Tuition Promise are important for helping the UW provide more access to higher education, and through UW–Madison alumni publications, she’s learned more about the Wisconsin Idea and the great work being done at the UW.
+Today, Himes says UW–Madison initiatives such as Bucky’s Tuition Promise are important for helping the UW provide access to higher education, and through UW–Madison alumni publications, she’s learned more about the Wisconsin Idea and the great work being done at the UW.

 Favorite late ’90s or early ’00s tech?